arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ![Stack Build (1)](assets/cloud_stack_creation_1.png)

-The **Events - updated** tab logs real time updates for each resource creation.
+The **Events - updated** tab logs real-time updates for each resource creation.
 The status **`CREATE_IN_PROGRESS`** is shown alongside timestamps and event details, allowing visibility of the deployment process.

 ![Stack Build (2)](assets/cloud_stack_creation_2.png)